Armand Rousso: Accoona search engine

-Acoona was an internet company and their main product was search engine that claimed to use artificial intelligence to better understand searches.
-On June 23, 2005, in the ABC Times Square Studios, the AI Accoona Toolbar, driven by a Fritz 9 prototype, played against the chess grandmaster Rustam Kasimdzhanov.
-In addition to traditional searches, it allows business profile searches, and its signature "SuperTarget" feature.
-Armand Rousso was founder of Accoona, a B2B search engine.
+Accoona's main product was a search engine described as using artificial intelligence to better interpret search queries.
+On June 23, 2005, in the ABC Times Square Studios, the Accoona Toolbar, using a prototype based on Fritz 9, played against chess grandmaster Rustam Kasimdzhanov in a demonstration match.
+The service also included business profile searches and a feature called "SuperTarget".
+Armand Rousso was the founder of Accoona.

-Launched in 2004 with former President Bill Clinton as chief spokesman for its launch, the company failed to gain any significant part of the search engine market, though the online electronics retailers it also owns did make the company money.
+Launched in 2004 with former U.S. president Bill Clinton as its chief spokesperson for its launch, the company failed to gain a significant share of the search engine market.
 Clinton reportedly made $700,000 for his Clinton Foundation in 2006 from selling Accoona stock.
 The initial $80.5 million offering was underwritten by Maxim Group.
 However, as The New York Times reported, "Accoona.com attracted only 106,000 visitors from the United States in July (2007), according to comScore, which monitors Internet traffic."
-The underwriter withdrew, possibly as a result of Rousso's checkered past.
+The underwriter withdrew.
 In 2008, the company was acquired by Masterseek.

 Chess

-Rousso is active in international chess and with his company X3D Technologies, which develops 3-D technology for the internet, sponsored several World Championship Matches, including Garry Kasparov vs Anatoly Karpov (2002) and Garry Kasparov vs X3D Fritz (2003).
+Rousso has been involved in international chess and, through his company X3D Technologies, which develops 3D technology for the internet, sponsored several World Championship matches, including Garry Kasparov vs Anatoly Karpov (2002) and Garry Kasparov vs X3D Fritz (2003).